Shapedsundew9/obscure-password/README.md

 'my sensitive information'
 ```
 This is helpful when developing a script and wanting to regularly change the password.
-obscure-password was designed for password ofuscation and not to obscure large texts (although it can).
+obscure-password was designed for password obfuscation and not to obscure large texts (although it can).
 The marker implementation significantly increases the length of the obscured text.
 ## Sunburst Code Coverage Chart

  The inner-most circle is the entire project, moving away from the center are folders then, finally, a single file.
 The size and color of each slice is representing the number of statements and the coverage, respectively.